Data Migration Tips and tricks¶

 Define source and target location and copy contents.
 Please replace the parts in curly brackets with your actual folder names.
 It is important to end paths with a trailing slash (

-as “all files in this folder”.$ SOURCE=/data/gpfs-1/work/projects/{my_project}/ $ TARGET=/data/cephfs-2/unmirrored/projects/{my-project}/ $ rsync -ahP --stats --dry-run $SOURCE $TARGET
+/) as this is interpreted bysyncas “all files in this folder”.$ SOURCE=/data/gpfs-1/work/projects/{my_project}/ $ TARGET=/data/cephfs-2/unmirrored/projects/{my-project}/ $ rsync -ahP --stats --dry-run $SOURCE $TARGET -

 Remove the

-flag to start the actual copying process.Important
+--dry-runflag to start the actual copying process.Important

 File ownership information will be lost during this process.
 This is due to non-root users not being allowed to change ownership of arbitrary files.
 If this is a problem for you, please contact our admins again after completing this step.